iankorf/blast-primer/README.md

 random expectation looks like for sequence alignment, because it's probably not what you expect.
-For this exercise, and the ones that follow, we will be using nucleotide sequences with simple scoring schemes where all matches receive the same score (unlike the tryptophan story above).
+For this exercise, and the ones that follow, we will be using nucleotide sequences with simple scoring schemes where all matches receive the same score (unlike BLOSUM62 above).

-Both global and local alignment are based on optimizing an alignent _score_.
+Both global and local alignment are based on optimizing an alignment _score_.
 You generally gain score when letters are the same and lose score when they are different.
 In a simple scoring scheme, there are 3 types of scores.